Mortality Estimation¶

 print(f"Annual Mortality: {result['estimate'][0]:,.0f} cu ft/year")

-Mortality by Agent¶
+Mortality by Agent (Tree-Level)¶

 result = pyfia.mortality(